-Congratulations on being selected as a finalist for the U.S. Department of State's Critical Language Scholarship (CLS) Program.
+Congratulations on being selected as a finalist for the U.S. Department of State's Critical Language Scholarship (CLS) Spark program (herein, "CLS Spark").
 Please read over the following terms and conditions carefully, as by signing this document participants agree to follow all CLS policies and procedures.
 Failure to abide by the policies outlined here may result in disciplinary actions including potential removal from the program.

-- Purpose The Critical Language Scholarship (CLS) Program is a program of the U.S. Department of State's Bureau of Educational and Cultural Affairs supported in its implementation by American Councils for International Education (herein, "American Councils").
+- Purpose CLS Spark is an initiative of the CLS Program.
+The program is funded by the U.S. Department of State's Bureau of Educational and Cultural Affairs and supported in its implementation by American Councils for International Education (herein, "American Councils").
 The CLS Program is part of the U.S. government's effort to increase the number of U.S. citizens studying and mastering foreign languages that are critical to U.S. national security and economic prosperity.
-The CLS Program provides funding for intensive language institutes.
-Participants advance their language learning through formal online study, facilitated language learning opportunities, and structured cultural activities. - 2.
-Finalist Requirements Applicants who are selected for the CLS Program are referred to as "finalists" prior to the program start, and as "participants" or "scholars" during the course of program activities.
+The CLS Program, including CLS Spark provide funding for intensive language institutes.
+CLS Spark participants advance their language learning through formal online study, facilitated language learning opportunities, and structured cultural activities. - 2.
+Finalist Requirements Applicants who are selected for CLS Spark are referred to as "finalists" prior to the program start, and as "participants" or "scholars" during the course of program activities.
 It is critical that the finalists provide complete and accurate information, satisfactorily meet all requirements, including eligibility requirements, and submit all documents necessary for their participation in the program.

 Finalists must submit all required documents and forms listed on American Councils' Applicant Information System platform (AIS Forms), including the disability accommodation forms, if needed.
-Finalists must complete the academic placement requirements specific to their assigned host institution.
+Finalists must complete the academic placement requirements specific to their assigned host institution, as necessary.

-Acceptance into the CLS Program is also contingent upon the ability of the host CLS Institute to place the finalist.
+Acceptance into CLS Spark is also contingent upon the ability of the CLS partner institution to place the finalist.

-Documents must be submitted through AIS Forms, to American Councils, or directly to the host institution according to the instructions provided.
-The CLS Program is committed to providing equal opportunity to all applicants and finalists for the CLS Program.
-If finalists need accommodations due to a disability on any aspect of the CLS Program, they should complete the appropriate sections on AIS Forms.
+Documents must be submitted through AIS Forms, to American Councils, or directly to the partner institution according to the instructions provided.
+CLS Spark is committed to providing equal opportunity to all applicants and finalists for CLS Spark.
+If finalists need accommodations due to a disability on any aspect of CLS Spark, they should complete the appropriate sections on AIS Forms.
 If there are questions or concerns about disability accommodations, please contact cls@americancouncils.org.